Get More Instagram Story Replies: 9 Strategies

 Is Instagram Story automation safe?

-Yes, when using Meta-approved tools.
-Automation tools like CreatorFlow use Instagram’s official Graph API and are verified as Meta-Verified Tech Providers.
-As long as you follow Instagram’s rate limits (200 DMs/hour, 24-hour messaging window), automation is 100% safe and compliant.
+Ban risk is minimal when using Meta-approved tools.
+Automation tools like CreatorFlow use Instagram’s official API and are listed as Meta-Approved Tech Providers.
+As long as you respect tool-enforced pacing and Meta’s 24-hour messaging window, automation stays compliant.

 How do I know if someone replied to my Story?